BlagovestMihaylov/Blagovest-Mihaylov-employees/README.md

 # Employee Pairs

-## Overview
-This application identifies employee pairs who worked together the most, both across all projects and on specific ones.
-It consists of two main parts:

 1. **Server** - built using Java and Spring Boot.
 2. **Client** - built using Angular for a simple, user-friendly interface.